tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 ### Use Cases

-1. Transaction facilitators could provide standalone RPC services that would be capable of receiving transactions and providing confirmations to submitters.
+1. Integrators could provide standalone RPC services that would be able to scale independently of the Tendermint node.
+They would also be able to present the data in whatever format and by whichever protocol they want.
-   These RPC services could be architected to scale independently of the node facilitating consensus.
 2. Block explorers could make use of this data to provide real-time information about the blockchain.
 3. IBC relayer nodes could use this data to filter and store only the data they